abbreviatedman/react-monorepo/03-intermediate-react/3d-routing/lesson/directions.md

 ---

-### Set Up Our Project
+### Set Up A New React Project

-- Open the terminal to the directory with this readme in it--the simplest way to do so is to right-click on the folder in VS Code and select "Open in Integrated Terminal".
+- Open the terminal to the `exercise` directory--the simplest way to do so is to right-click on the `exercise` folder in VS Code and select "Open in Integrated Terminal".

 - In the terminal, type `npm create vite .` and hit enter/return.
 The `.` is important--this will create a new Vite project in the current directory.